MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
 This policy setting configures a local override for the configuration of the number of days items should be kept in the Quarantine folder before being removed.
-This setting can only be set by Group Policy.
+This setting can only be set by Policy.

-If you enable this setting, the local preference setting will take priority over Group Policy.
+If you enable this setting, the local preference setting will take priority over Policy.

-If you disable or do not configure this setting, Group Policy will take priority over the local preference setting.
+If you disable or do not configure this setting, Policy will take priority over the local preference setting.

 <!--/Description-->